 Electrophysiological study and catheter ablation

 The other option what has evolved in the treatment of Atrial Fibrillation is the electrophysiological study and catheter ablation.
 In this therapy what we do is map the focus or location from where the Atrial Fibrillation is originating.
 Once the focus or the site of origin of the Atrial Fibrillation has been identified then electrophysiologists isolate the location of this irregular heart beat and isolate it from the rest of the heart.
-So they will create pockets or islands of chaotic beating which are separated from rest of the heart tissue so in effect these even though there are micro pockets these pockets are in no way going to affect the heart.
+So they will create pockets or islands of chaotic beating which are separated from rest of the heart tissue.
+So in effect these micro pockets are isolated and cannot communicate with the heart’s electrical system.

-Over the last three years, there was a lot of data which has been generated which showed that patients with Atrial Fibrillation when they undergo Catheter Ablation they were doing much better in the form of reduction in the death rate, reduction in the hospitalisation rate, reduction in the heart failure and the quality of life is also much better when they undergo a Catheter Ablation.
+Over the last three years, a lot of data which has been generated which showed that patients with Atrial Fibrillation when they undergo Catheter Ablation they were doing much better in the form of reduction in the death rate, reduction in the hospitalization rate, reduction in the heart failure and the quality of life is also much better when they undergo a Catheter Ablation.

 Prevention of brain stroke